-Chicken kofta is a delicious Mediterranean kofta recipe made with ground chicken, parsley, onion and garlic.
-Also, it is seasoned perfectly with salt, pepper, paprika and red pepper flakes.
+I made this Mediterranean Chicken kofta with ground chicken, parsley, onion, and garlic.
+I also perfectly seasoned it with salt, pepper, paprika, and red pepper flakes.

 What's in this chicken kofta?